Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Breathtaking**: Whenever you damage enemies, you ignore resistances to piercing damage.
 If a creature would be immune to piercing damage, they take half damage from your attacks.

 **Loaded string**: As a bonus action you can spend a charge to load your string.
-Your next attack gains a boon and deals 1d8 additional damage.
+Your next attack gains a boon and deal 2d8 additional damage.

 _You gain +2 to initative rolls_
 _You gain +2 to hit and damage rolls using this magical weapon._